Soc 101 Introductory Sociology

 Inst 314 Topics in Latin American Studies: Evaluating Democracy in Latin America

-Inst 413 Research in Latin American Studies: Politics & Culture in the Andes (taught in Bolivia)
+Inst 413 Research in Latin American Studies: Politics & Culture of the Andes (taught in Bolivia; cross-listed as Anth 392)

 My interest in Bolivian politics is perhaps natural.
 Born in Santa Cruz, Bolivia, during the last years of the Banzer dictatorship, most of my life coincided with Bolivia’s democratization process.
 Yet I saw most of this from afar: My family immigrated to Saginaw, Michigan, when I was almost ten.
 But during periodic visits back, I was fascinated by the social changes brought on by democracy (and neoliberal economic reforms).